Legal

-Cookie policy
+Cookie Policy

-This Cookies Policy sets out the basis on which we, MyRunResults Limited, use cookies and similar technologies on or in relation to our website, https://myrunresults.com.
-This Cookies Policy is effective from 1st of March 2020.
-‘Essential’ cookies are automatically placed on your computer or device when you access our website or take certain actions on our website.
-‘Non-essential’ cookies and other technologies are only placed on your computer or device if you have consented to us doing so.
+'Essential' cookies are automatically placed on your computer or device when you access our website or take certain actions on our website.
+'Non-essential' cookies and other technologies are only placed on your computer or device if you have consented to us doing so.
 For information on the difference between essential and non-essential cookies, see the section below entitled About cookies.
 For information on how you consent and how you can withdraw your consent to us placing non-essential cookies and other technologies on your computer or device, see the section below entitled How to accept or reject cookies.

 About cookies

-What are cookies?
-Cookies are small data files sent by a website’s server to a web browser, processor memory or hard drive and stored there.
-They can be used for a range of different purposes, such as customising a website for a particular user, helping a user navigate a website, improving that user’s website experience, and storing that user’s preferences and login information.
+Cookies are small data files sent by a website's server to a web browser, processor memory or hard drive and stored there.
+They can be used for a range of different purposes, such as customising a website for a particular user, helping a user navigate a website, improving that user's website experience, and storing that user's preferences and login information.

-Essential and non-essential cookies Cookies can be classified as either ‘essential’ or ‘non-essential’.
-Essential cookies: these are cookies that are either:
+Cookies can be classified as either 'essential' or 'non-essential'.

 • used solely to carry out or facilitate the transmission of communications over a network; or